Experimental relativistic zero-knowledge proofs: Methods

+For honest verifiers and dishonest provers (when the graph is not three-colourable), the \emph{soundness} refers to the verifiers being able to reveal the cheat with very high probability when performing many rounds.
+Intuitively, if the answers of a prover (say, $P_2$) reach their corresponding verifier ($V_2$) before the question of the other one ($V_1$) could have, by any means, made its way there, then this prover ($P_2$) must have answered without knowing what the other one ($P_1$) has been asked.
+By separating the verifier-prover pairs by a sufficient distance and by timing the protocol carefully, we can use the nonsignalling principle of special relativity to create this separation in order to make the protocol sound against classically correlated provers.
+We discuss the case of quantum provers in Methods~\ref{app:quantum}.

+For dishonest verifiers (trying to get any knowledge of a three-colouring) and honest provers, the \emph{zero-knowledge} property amounts to the verifiers getting no knowledge whatsoever upon interaction with the provers.
+The above protocol satisfies this property~\cite{CMS+19}.

-In Ref.~\cite{CMS+19} the following strategy for the verifiers is given.
-First the edge $(i,j)$ and the randomisers $(r,s)$ are chosen (uniformly) at random.
-Then with probabilities $\frac15$, $\frac25$, and $\frac25$ (respectively), one of the three following options is chosen: (i) the edges are chosen to be equal and the randomisers opposite, that is, $(i',j')=(i,j)$ and $(r',s')=(-r,-s)$; (ii) the first randomiser is the same, the second one is chosen at random, and so is the second edge among those containing $i$, that is, $r'=r$, $i'=i$, and $(i',j')\in E$; (iii) the second randomiser is the same, the first one is chosen at random, and so is the second edge among those containing $j$, that is, $s'=s$, $j'=j$, and $(i',j')\in E$.
+From the cases described above, we get the main features of a good strategy for the verifiers to detect cheating provers.
+Typically, asking edges with no vertex in common is of no interest and the two tests described above should be somehow balanced.
+When we fix the strategy adopted by the provers, the probability for cheating provers to pass one round can be computed and from there the number of rounds required to reach a given security level.
+In a similar fashion to Ref.~\cite{CMS+19} we used the subsequent strategy for the verifiers.
+First the edge $\{i,j\}$ and the bit $b$ are chosen (uniformly) at random.
+Then with probabilities $\frac15$, $\frac25$, and $\frac25$ (respectively), one of the three following options is chosen: (i) the edges are chosen to be equal and the bits opposite, that is, $\{i',j'\}=\{i,j\}$ and $b' \neq b$; (ii) the bits are chosen to be equal and the second edge randomly among those containing $i$, that is, $b'=b$, $i'=i$, and $\{i',j'\}\in E$; (iii) the bits are chosen to be equal and the second edge randomly among those containing $j$, that is, $b'=b$, $j'=j$, and $\{i',j'\}\in E$.
+With this strategy, when the number of rounds is $5|E|k$, where $|E|$ is the number of edges in the graph, classically correlated provers can dishonestly pass the soundness tests with probability at most $\me^{-k}$.

 Note that the amount of data exchanged is very small compared to previous protocols: in Ref.~\cite{CL17} this quantity is polynomial in the number $|V|$ of vertices while here it is only logarithmic in $|V|$.
 This feature allows for short distances between the verifier-prover pairs since the communication time is short, even for large graphs.